modalitysystems/modalitysoftware-docs/twa/CollectingLogs.md

   End

+ > Note: This directory main contain up to 10GB of text logs, so it may be necessary to use a file sharing service, such as SharePoint, to share the zip file with Modality.

  ## 3. Screenshot of Windows Tasks Manager Processes and Performance tabs (for current RAM/CPU state)

  This is just for the current state of processes, CPU and Memory usage.